JuanPabloDiaz/youtube/README.md

 This course is part of a [Platzi Challenge](https://platzi.com/blog/portafolio-web-2022/) I participated on.
 In which for two months, I got the oportunity to join 24 live meeting and multiple classes with the only purpose of creating a Web Portaflio.

+## How to Contribute?

+All contributions are welcome.
+Please read the [CONTRIBUTING guidelines](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ### Project deployed using:
  - Vercel: [View Demo](https://youtube-ten-beta.vercel.app/)